Sagrada Reset: Manga

 Masahiko Yoshihara began serializing a manga adaptation in the February 2011 issue of Kadokawa's shōnen manga magazine Monthly Shōnen Ace in December 2010.
 The series was compiled into two volumes, both published on 22 November 2011 (ISBN 978-4-04-120011-7 and ISBN 978-4-04-120012-4).
 A second manga was released to accompany the anime and film project in 2017.

 Anime

 A 24-episode anime television series adaptation aired from 5 April to 13 September 2017.
 The series is produced by David Production and directed by Shinya Kawatsura, with scripts written by Katsuhiko Takayama and character designs by Tomoyuki Shitaya.
 The opening theme is "Reset" sung by Yui Makino, and the ending theme is "Tonariau" (トナリアウ) by The Oral Cigarettes.
 The second opening theme is "Dakara Boku wa Boku o Tebanasu" (だから僕は僕を手放す) by Weaver, and the second ending theme is "Colors of Happiness" by Yui Makino.
 Sentai Filmworks has licensed the series in North America and will release the anime on home video.
-The series was streamed exclusively on Anime Strike, Amazon's on-demand anime subscription service.
+The series was initially streamed exclusively on Anime Strike, Amazon's on-demand anime subscription service, but would reappear on Hidive in 2026.
 MVM Films will release the series in the United Kingdom.